Man Up | Ep. 186 • May 23, 2017

 “And that was it.
 The entire situation post that has only focused on how dare I message her friend and accuse her of cheating, everything else is forgotten.”

 Yeah, right.
 So, this is quite egregious.
-I understand why should we freak out about that, but you’re dealing with a girl who is insecure, and maybe you’ve given her reason to be so.
+I understand why she would freak out about that, but you’re dealing with a girl who is insecure, and maybe you’ve given her reason to be so.
 I mean, you seem like a status grabber, deep status insecurity.
 And you know, that’s not that deep.
-Actually, based on just what I’ve said in this video, he’s posting in other places in the group.
+Actually, based on just what I’ve said in this video, he’s posted in other places in the group.
 So based on other posts, you can see how it’s deeper than just what he’s saying here.
 So, I understand if you think “David’s jumping to conclusions” or something, but the issue is still however deep that insecurity is, he’s obviously insecure at some level.

 That would make her insecure, actually.
 Because when you’re insecure as a man, you’re going to try to put your self-esteem into these other things.
 And at some level, she will see that that’s happening.
 We all feel this, right?
 She definitely doesn’t see that consciously.
 You can tell from her own responses.
 And now, they are just acting out of their insecurities, and of course, she is feeling like – she should feel insecure in you, Raoul, because why is it so…